 Stormy seas and fiery skies on the Whitehaven Coast

 Leaning into the wind and watching plumes of white spray as granite-grey seas pound into the sandstone harbour wall is one of the most exhilarating sights on the Whitehaven Coast in winter.
-It’s made even better by the chance to retire to a cosy cliff-top café and feel your skin tingle in the warmth.
+It’s made even better by the chance to retire to a local café or pub in the historic town and feel your skin tingle as you warm up again.